pedroegsilva/gofindthem/README.md

 The complete example can be found at `/examples/dsl/main.go`
 ## Run Locally
 This projects uses bazel to build and test the code.
-You can run this project using go aswell.
+You can run this project using go as well.

 ### What is bazel?
 "Bazel is an open-source build and test tool similar to Make, Maven, and Gradle.
 It uses a human-readable, high-level build language.
 Bazel supports projects in multiple languages and builds outputs for multiple platforms.
 Bazel supports large codebases across multiple repositories, and large numbers of users."